Di-Diana-AJ-1103/CS219-Sp23-Project1pt3-AJ-03-14-2023/README.md

 5. Has the hexadecimals and operations in question read from an external .txt file.

 ## Execution
-To nagivate to the folder holding this project, make sure to  type "cd AJ-Di-Diana-Programming-Project1-Part2"
+PLEASE UNZIP THE ZIP FILE AND REMEMBER WHERE IT IS IN YOUR COMPUTER Type "cd {location}" to where the folder named "AJ_Di-Diana_proj3" within computer directory To nagivate to the folder holding this project, make sure to  type "cd AJ_Di-Diana_proj3"
     - Use the "ls" command to look for the directories you need to help navigate further.
 To run the file, type "make" then "./machineLangSim" in the command line.
 If the executable "machineLangSim" and "main.o" object are already present, skip to typing in "./machineLangSim"